What is it?

 Much of the noise has melted away now that global sales have passed 20,000, but persistent voices have continued to criticise the Bentayga’s bulk and outline – even though this fastest-selling Bentley in history continues to dominate a class whose size has trebled in four years.

 However, these days the health and strength of the opposition must also be closer to the front of Bentley's marketing minds.
-Crewe’s SUV has lately been joined by Rolls-Royce’s Cullinan and Lamborghini’s Urus – both counted as big successes by their makers – and the world market for top-end off-roaders has rapidly grown from 4000 units to more than 11,000, with Aston’s DBX now arriving to push it further.
+Crewe’s SUV has lately been joined by the Rolls-Royce Cullinan and Lamborghini Urus – both counted as big successes by their makers – and the world market for top-end off-roaders has rapidly grown from 4000 units to more than 11,000, with the Aston Martin DBX now arriving to push it further.
 Small wonder Bentley has launched such a thorough collection of 2020 Bentayga updates, running to more than 1000 individual changes.

 At the rear there’s a cleaner, new-shape tailgate that allows a pleasantly uncluttered space for new elliptical tail-lights, whose shape is echoed in similarly shaped exhaust outlets.
 The numberplate looks much better in a new aperture in the lower bumper.
 Along the lower body sides are more prominent and stylish light catchers, and the rear roof spoiler is extended.
 Finally, the car’s stance has been adjusted so its new-design 22in wheels more fully fill the wheel arches, and there’s a 20mm increase in rear track that also benefits the Bentayga’s handling as we’ll see later.

 The overall effect, according to exterior design boss JP Gregory, makes for a bolder machine with a more modern aspect that sits more comfortably on its large wheels.
 Bentaygas are big, but the proportions are now so good that from a distance you could almost call this machine compact.